ibexa/documentation-developer/docs/content_management/workflow/add_custom_workflow_action.md

 ```

 The configuration indicates the name of the custom action (`legal_transition_action`).
 `data` contains additional data that is passed to the action.
-In this case, it is a message to display.
+In this case, it's a message to display.

 ## Create event listener